 I am a fully qualified personal trainer with a nutrition coaching qualification.
 I also hold a referral qualification which means that a GP can refer certain patients to me for example people who suffer from joint issues, obesity, diabetes etc. I am passionate about helping people return to or start exercising.
 It is never too late to start and I really mean that.
 As we get older we lose muscle at an ever increasing rate but we can reverse this process through strength training.
 You won’t end up looking like a body builder but you will improve your body tone and shape (if that is important to you).

 I believe everyone can improve their fitness levels.
 However, if you want to train for a marathon I am probably not the right personal trainer for you!
-I work with men and women who are 50 plus who want to improve their fitness.
+I work with women in midlife and older who want to improve their fitness.
 By fitness I mean cardio vascular fitness, strength and flexibilty.
-I am fan of functional exercise – exercise which serves a purpose beyond just the aesthetic appeal!
+I am a fan of functional exercise – exercise which serves a purpose beyond just the aesthetic appeal!
 I am a tennis player so I think about the relevant strength exercises to aid me on the tennis court.
 Flexibility and balance are also really important.
 As we get older, we still want to be able to reach and lift, carry or drag, get on and off the floor, play with the grandchildren etc In my sessions I will always include balance and flexibilty exercises.

 I encourage my clients to start slow – I will meet you at whatever level you are at.
 I will help you build up your strength and cardio vascular fitness via a program designed for you.
 I won’t over challenge you but you will be challenged!
 Your confidence will grow as well as your muscle power!